-As we just mentioned, this festivity has a religious origin, and it is full of cultural traditions: the city streets are filled with gegants (giants) and capgrossos (big-heads), fire and demons, “human towers” known as castells and music.
-But don’t be scared, even though it sounds a bit weird, and even dangerous, it is not.
-The giants are tall figures, with paper maché head and arms, that have the rest of the body covered in clothing.
-They have a frame inside and people get under it to make the gegants dance.
-The cabezudos are large papier-mâché heads that are worn with a matching costume by a person.
-And just to make it clear, the demons is the name that receive the people that do “fire-runs”, typical from Catalonia.
-Sounds like good fun, doesn’t it?
+This festivity, which, therefore, has a religious origin, is also full of cultural traditions of a very popular character, it is characterized by leisure in the streets, which are filled with gegants (giants) and big-heads, fire and demons, human towers known as castells (human towers) and music.
+But don’t be scared, although it sounds a bit strange, and even dangerous, it is not.
+The gegants are nothing more than tall figures, with papier-mâché heads and hands, with the rest of their bodies covered with clothes.
+They have a wooden structure inside and a person is put inside them to make the gegants dance.
+The cabezudos are large papier-mâché heads that are worn with a matching costume.
+And just to make it clear, the demons are the name given to the people who make the correfoc (fire-runner), typical of Catalonia.
+Sounds like fun, doesn’t it?

 Rome, the guest city for La Mercè 2022

 As every year, Barcelona invites a city on the occasion of the festivities of La Mercè.
 It was Beirut in 2019 and Havana in 2021, and in this 2022 edition, the chosen one is Rome, a city with a lot of history and a very Mediterranean culture and lifestyle, which is very similar to Barcelona.
 For this reason, the festival also includes in its program numerous music, dance, and street art shows related to the culture of the Italian city, as well as the viewing of films such as Rome, by Federico Fellini (Saturday, September 24), and La grande bellezza, by Paolo Sorrentino (Sunday, September 25), among others.
 At the same time, the Museum of History of Barcelona (MUHBA) reopens the remains of ancient Barcino, in honor of the Roman colony that founded Barcelona more than 2,000 years ago.